werrett/rpm-recipes/README.md

 ## Building RPMs

-The included RPM build scripts are munt in the Vagrant VM under `/vagrant`
+The included RPM build scripts are mounted in the Vagrant VM under `/vagrant`

-To build the `Redis` RPM:
+To build single RPMs (eg. `Redis`):
 ```bash
 cd /vagrant/redis
 fpm-cook clean
 fpm-cook
 ```

-If you run into any problems, the partial built files are in the `tmp-build` directory.
+If you run into any problems, the partial build files are in the `tmp-build` directory.
 Troubleshoot in there and then go through the cook steps above again.

 Once an RPM is built you can examine, install and remove it via: